WisTex/Neuhub/README.md

 # Neuhub
-**A collection of themes, widgets, and addons for Hubzilla, Streams, and compatible distributions.**
+**A collection of themes, widgets, modules, and addons for Hubzilla, Streams, and compatible distributions.**

 We are starting with a two-column theme that is intended for "content & community" websites.
 Later, we will add additional widgets and addons that will provide additional functionality.